John 6:45

 If you face an uncertain future, the words of Christ will give you peace

-because Jesus said, "Seek you first the
+because Jesus said, "Seek you first the kingdom

-because Jesus said, "In the world you shall
+said, "In the world you shall have

-hast the words of life."
+the words of life."

 John 6:70-71 says, "Jesus

-answered them, Have not I chosen you twelve, and one of you is a devil?
-He
+answered them, Have not I chosen you twelve, and one

-spoke of Judas Iscariot the son of Simon: for he it was that should betray Him,
+of Simon: for he it was that should betray Him, being one of the twelve."

-being one of the twelve."
-There are some who are true believers and
+There are some who are true believers and some who are not.
+That will always be

-some who are not.
-That will always be the case in the age in which we live, and
+the case in the age in which we live, and it was even the case in regards to

-twelve apostles of Jesus, one of them had a devil.
-When Jesus told the parable
+the twelve apostles.
+Even concerning the twelve apostles of Jesus, one of them

-of the wheat and the tares, He made it clear that only God knows enough about
+had a devil.
+When Jesus told the parable of the wheat and the tares, He made it

-each person to be able to separate the wheat from the tares.
-For now the wheat
+wheat from the tares.
+For now the wheat and the tares

-doing the right thing no matter whom they are around.
+right thing no matter whom they are around.

 One of the twelve had a devil.
-This is in
+This is in contrast

-spirits in the world: the Spirit of good, which comes from God and which
+world: the Spirit of good, which comes from God and which centers in the person

-centers in the person of Jesus: and the spirit of evil which is in contrast to
+of Jesus: and the spirit of evil which is in contrast to the spirit of God and

-the spirit of God.
+that opposes Jesus.
 A person will have the spirit of God within them through

 surrendering to the spirit of God; or they will have the spirit of evil within